paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-001-definitions.md

   (B) the Secretary of the Navy, with respect to matters concerning the Navy, the Marine Corps, and the Coast Guard when it is operating as a service in the Navy;

-  (C) the Secretary of the Air Force, with respect to matters concerning the Air Force;
+  (C) the Secretary of the Air Force, with respect to matters concerning the Air Force and the Space Force;

   (D) the Secretary of Homeland Security, with respect to matters concerning the Coast Guard when it is not operating as a service in the Navy;